Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Then, press start, and watch your machine go!
 Keep an eye on it the whole time, making sure the base of the shoe NEVER gets underneath the needle clamp or close enough to hit the head of the machine.
 This leads to bad news bears!

 Remove the hooped shoe from the embroidery machine.
 Release the stabilizer from the hoop, and gently tear it off from the back of the shoe.
-Trim any jump threads with small embroidery scissors.
+Trim any jump stitches with small embroidery scissors.
 Also, brush or wash away any markings.

 Lastly, replace the ties in the shoes.
 Then, model your beautiful shoes!